AdaCore/gnatstudio/docs/users_guide/extending.rst

     Whether the source editor displays blue dots for lines containing code.
-If disabled, gray dots are instead displayed on each line, permitting breakpoint on any line, which is faster since GPS doesn't need to ask the debugger which lines contain code.
+If disabled, gray dots are instead displayed on each line, permitting breakpoint on any line, which is faster since GPS does not need to ask the debugger which lines contain code.

   * :guilabel:`Detect aliases`

     .. index:: aliases

-    If enabled, don't create new items when an item with the same address is already present on the canvas.
+    If enabled, do not create new items when an item with the same address is already present on the canvas.

   * :guilabel:`Assembly range size`